nus-cs2103-AY2425S1/tp/docs/team/vinoth.md

 * **Project management**:
 1. Initiated in the documentation updates (Developer Guide, User Guide, README)
 2. Added all milestones and issues with relation to MVP
-2. Made Releases for v1.3 and v1.4 along with release notes formatting
+2. Made Releases for v1.3, v1.4, v1.5
+3. Collaborated on all release notes

 * **Enhancements to existing features**:
 1. Enhanced `find` Function: Improved the search functionality with prefix matching to enable more precise and faster lookups.
-2. Enhanced Tagging Feature (`/t` prefix): Modified the tagging command to accept newly created shortcuts, making the tagging process quicker and more intuitive.
+2. Enhanced Tagging Feature (`t/` prefix): Modified the tagging command to accept newly created shortcuts, making the tagging process quicker and more intuitive.

 * **Documentation**:
 1. Authored the introduction section, Quick Start section, shortcut features, filter feature and overall formatting of the User Guide, ensuring it was accessible and informative for new users
-2. Added UML diagram for addShortCutCommand, DelShortCutCommand, ListShortCutCommand, FilterCommand
+2. Added UML diagram for addShortCutCommand, DelShortCutCommand, ListShortCutCommand, FilterCommand along with the implementation for those features
 3. Added majority of User stories, NFR, Glossary into Developer Guide

 * **Community**: